 As open source projects continue to thrive with increasing momentum, even large corporations like Google, Microsoft, and Facebook are adopting such projects of their own.
 Contrary to the direct opposition faced by pioneers of early open source projects, today, most open source developers are hailed in high regard within the community.
 Thanks to the smart implementation of the most popular programming languages, open source development has turned the tide in its favor.

-The open source ecosystem has become massive, thanks to the ongoing contribution of loyal community members.
-Long gone when big corporations used to incorporate personalized computer programming languages and techniques to curate their proprietary projects.
+The open source ecosystem had become massive, thanks to the ongoing contribution of loyal community members, and long gone when big corporations used to incorporate personalized computer programming languages and techniques to curate their proprietary projects.
 Today, most commercial applications are being fueled by more than one open-source technology.
-And as the scope of opensource projects continues to increase, we’re seeing a lot of experimentation aimed at breaking the traditional boundaries of the top programming languages.
+And as the scope of open-source projects continues to increase, we’re seeing a lot of experimentation aimed at breaking the traditional boundaries of the top programming languages.

 Newer projects are evolving every day, and not every one of them is based on the most popular programming languages.
 Contemporary languages such as Go, Scala, and Rust are employed heavily by many programming aficionados to create a new development paradigm.
 Many such projects have been successful enough to draw more attention to new programming languages.

 Most Popular Programming Languages

 We, at Ubuntupit, believe highly in the potential of many such latest programming languages and dim them as worthy enough of solving futuristic and complex programming problems.
 If you’re looking for the best programming language for using on your next open source projects, you’re in the right place.
 In this guide, we’ll be going over the 20 most popular programming languages you can use today for crafting your dream project.

 Continue reading below to find out the 20 most popular programming languages and why you should be using one right now.
 This article is not following any specific order instead of a generic list of some most popular programming languages.